 Amidst all the stakes being placed on the rising trend of location-based mobile applications, there lies a considerable risk still to be mitigated effectively.
 As one downloads the app and installs it, there is enormous decision-making left with the user.
 The user might not want to give access to the location.
 Doesn’t matter how cool location-based services might look, they are of absolutely no use if the user decides to keep his location unshared.

 According to one of the significant surveys conducted in the past, everyone out of three adults and 46% of the youngsters are afraid of keeping the location on.
 It is either because they’re hiding out from their parents or have some sense of insecurity in being found out on a map by their friends or colleagues.
 The irregular pattern in location access makes it difficult for mobile applications to document their location and render highly personalized services.

-For instance, there is an introvert individual who likes to keep it to himself and doesn’t allow the location generally to be switched on.
-However, for using travel or a short commute app, he switches on the location and in the meantime receive notifications from the respective application which might not attract him and increase the risk of bouncing off.
+For instance, there is an introverted individual who likes to keep it to himself and doesn’t allow the location generally to be switched on.
+However, for using travel or a short commute app, he switches on the location and in the meantime receives notifications from the respective application which might not attract him and increase the risk of bouncing off.
 It doesn’t mean that the mobile app doesn’t have the potential in location-based services, but it is the very short duration of the location being switched on which is causing the problem.
 It considerably reduces the quality of service, and hence consumers bounce off very quickly.

 Slimmer Isolation Wall (Privacy)